Bergen school (art): Origin

 A considerable number of artists had already been living or working in Bergen before; thus the village had become known as an 'artist colony'.
 A majority of painters belonging to the group lived close to each other on the Buerweg, in the neighbourhood Bergen Binnen, which is situated in between Bergen and Bergen aan Zee.

 The founders of this movement were the French painter Henri Le Fauconnier and the Dutch painter Piet van Wijngaerdt.
 They gained many adherents among young painters who agitated against Impressionism, just like Fauvism did in France and Expressionism in Germany.
-The art theories of the group were largely written down in the magazine 'Het Signaal' (The Signal).
+The art theories of the group were largely written down in the magazine Het Signaal (The Signal).

 The art historian F.M.
-Huebner was the first one to write about the Bergense School.
+Huebner was the first one to write about the Bergen school.